Volt France: European election 2024

 In October 2023, the party nominated Sven Franck and Rayna Stamboliyska as top candidates for the European elections 2024.
 On 8 February, Volt announced together with the parties Régions et peuples solidaires and Parti radical de gauche that they would be cooperating in the European elections and running with a joint list.
 In March, the parties presented their joint list Europe Territoires Écologie, which, alongside Volt, consists of the Parti radical de gauche, Régions et Peuples Solidaires, Collectif des social-démocrates réformateurs, Movement of Progressives and Citizens' Movement.

 To remind people of the value of going to the polls and to emphasise the importance of Europe, representatives of the party crossed France in February with a European flag along the path of the Olympic flame.

+Legislative election 2024

+Following the dissolution of the National Assembly by french President Emmanuel Macron, and subsequent snap election, Volt France ran candidates in 22of the 577 constituencies but did not win any seats.